 - 10-Year Warranty

 In both the hybrid and all-foam models, a 2.5” comfort layer lies under the plush top.
 This layer is created with a patented blend of Gel Memory Foam and latex.
-The unique combination provides the comforting contouring properties of memory foam with the responsiveness of latex, providing pressure relief and support.
+The unique combination provides the comforting contouring properties of memory foam with the responsiveness of latex, providing pressure relief and proper support.

 Why did it make the list?

-- The bed’s unique approach to cooling with it’s gel infusion helps with temperature control.
+- The bed’s unique approach to cooling with its gel infusion helps with temperature control.

 - CertiPUR-US® Certified, this bed is made with safe materials and no toxic chemicals, flame retardants, or heavy metals, letting you sleep easily.

-How To Choose A Youth Mattress
+How To Choose Best Mattress for Kids

 Age – Toddler or Kid?